Did you know? If you are traveling to Georgia (country), you may need a Georgian Immigration Visa.

 • Travel and Health insurance (except for D5)

-The authorities may also request: (a) an additional document/information; (b) an interview with the applicant to obtain additional information or to confirm the authenticity and accuracy of the submitted documents/information.
+The authorities may also request additional documents/information.
+They may also schedule an interview with the applicant to obtain additional information or to confirm the authenticity and accuracy of the submitted documents/information.

 After an appropriate visa application is submitted, the government makes the decision on the issuance of a D-category immigration visa: